challahan/portfolio/_posts/2016-07-11-using-craft-cms-to-build-modern-website.md

 Building our latest web project within Craft CMS allowed the team to take advantage of complex content relationships and remix content in a variety of ways behind the web.

-I put together a 20 minute video webcast (below) demonstrating how each of the features were implemented behind the scenes.
+I put together a 15 minute video webcast (below) demonstrating how each of the features were implemented behind the scenes.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IISSWXs4mXw" frameborder="0" allowfullscreen></iframe>

-Of, if you'd rather read, listed below are five features of Craft CMS that I feel helped speed up our development timeline and create an intuitive experience for our client.
+Or, if you'd rather read, listed below are five features of Craft CMS that I feel helped speed up our development timeline and create an intuitive experience for our client.
 The example website I'm using is for Reading Buzz, which you can visit at [www.readingbuzz.us](http://www.readingbuzz.us).

 If you're not familiar with using Craft, check it out on [Craft's Website](http://www.craftcms.com).
 Licenses are free for personal use and start go up to $299 for professional use.